brentvollebregt/nitratine.net/posts/the-nitratine-project/post.md

 In /admin, there is a "Download JSON" and "Upload JSON" button.
 This allows you to download JSON to the text box underneath, edit and re-upload it to the server.

 ### External
 This section allows you to modify the external key's value in data.json.
-Here you can set a google site verification code, google analytics code, your github username, youtube channel id, youtube data api key and a 300x250 ad code.
+Here you can set a google site verification code, google analytics code, your GitHub username, youtube channel id, youtube data API key and a 300x250 ad code.

 - Google Site Verification: Put the whole meta tag in, e.g. &lt;meta..... /&gt;
 - Google Analytics Code: Put all JavaScript code given in, e.g. &lt;!-- Global site tag.....;&lt;/script&gt;